Coast Guard, DOT.

-The Coast Guard anticipates this temporary rule will be categorically excluded from further environmental documentation under figure 2-1, paragraph 34(g) of Commandant Instruction M16475.1C.
-The environmental analysis checklist and Categorical Exclusion Determination will be prepared and submitted after establishment of this temporary security zone, and will be available in the docket.
+The Coast Guard anticipates this temporary rule will be categorically excluded from further environmental documentation under figure 2-1, paragraph 34(g) of Commandant Instruction M16475.lC.
 This temporary rule only ensures the protection of Naval assets and the uninterrupted use of the area for scheduled Naval operations.
 Standard Coast Guard manatee and turtle watch measures will be in effect during Coast Guard patrols of the security zone.
 Deep-water routes will be used where practical.
 Lookouts will be posted to avoid collision with turtles and manatees.
 If a collision occurs, notification will be made to the U.S. Fish & Wildlife Service at Boqueron, Puerto Rico (787-851-7297).
-The Start Printed Page 26491Categorical Exclusion Determination will be available in the docket for inspection or copying where indicated under ADDRESSES.Start List of Subjects

 List of Subjects in 33 CFR Part 165